Burton-David/ChineseLanguageLearnNLP/README.md

 # ChineseLanguageLearnNLP
+**Datamining, Natural Language Processing, Machine Learning Translation, Google Cloud Integration**<br>
-Uses NLP to make learning mandarin as efficient as possible.
+Uses NLP to make learning Mandarin (Chinese) as efficient as possible.

 ## Who should use this repository
 If you are studying Mandarin Chinese and want a more efficent highly customizable vocabulary lists based off of whatever topic you choose.
 Then this project will help you.
 ## Prerequisites